Flow network: Concepts useful to flow problems

+Flow decomposition

+Flow decomposition is a process of breaking down a given flow into a collection of path flows and cycle flows.
+Every flow through a network can be decomposed into one or more paths and corresponding quantities, such that each edge in the flow equals the sum of all quantities of paths that pass through it.
+Flow decomposition is a powerful tool in optimization problems to maximize or minimize specific flow parameters.

 Adding arcs and flows

 We do not use multiple arcs within a network because we can combine those arcs into a single arc.
 To combine two arcs into a single arc, we add their capacities and their flow values, and assign those to the new arc: